cp362/bcorp-report/pbc-report.typ

 ]
 - #link("https://shiny.posit.co/blog/posts/shiny-assistant/")[ShinyAssistant] helps prototype Shiny apps using a simple chat interface leveraging LLMs to generate entire applications.
 - #link("https://posit.co/blog/introducing-gander/")[Gander] is a coding assistant that understands R environments and shares context like column names and types to improve help quality.
 - #link("https://posit.co/blog/introducing-chores/")[Chores] connects Ellmer to your source editor in RStudio and Positron.
-I automates repetitive programming tasks.
+It automates repetitive programming tasks.
 - #link("https://posit.co/blog/mall-ai-powered-text-analysis/")[Mall] enables LLM powered sentiment analysis, text summarization, text classification, information extraction and text translation.
 Mall is available for both R and Python.

 LLMs are also integrated as coding assistants into RStudio and Positron.
 Positron is Posit’s new IDE described in the #link(<positron>)[Positron] section below.